 Santino Fontana On Stage - Theater Credits, Bio and Tickets

-Santino Anthony Fontana was born on March 21, 1982 in Stockton, California, and is a Tony-nominated Broadway favorite, also known for his TV role as Greg Serrano on The CW’s “Crazy Ex-Girlfriend” and as the voice of Prince Hans in Disney’s animated classic “Frozen.”
+Santino Anthony Fontana was born on March 21, 1982 in Stockton, California, and is a Tony Award-winning Broadway favorite, also known for his TV role as Greg Serrano on The CW’s “Crazy Ex-Girlfriend” and as the voice of Prince Hans in Disney’s animated classic “Frozen.”

 He attended the Richland High School in Richland, Washington, graduating in 2000, and went on to train as an actor at the University of Minnesota’s Guthrie Theater, graduating with a bachelor degree in 2004.
 He also studied Theatre Arts at Interlochen Center for the Arts.

 His Guntrie Theater stage credits include roles in A Christmas Carol, Six Degrees of Separation, Death of a Salesman, As You Like It, and the title role in Hamlet.
 In 2003, he also appeared in Washington East Opera’s La Traviata, and Once in a Lifetime, On the Verge, and Love’s Labour’s Lost for Chautauqua Theater Company.